christophermaynard/lfric_core/documentation/source/developer_guide/core_data_model/science_model_architecture.rst

                   corners to illustrate that the field is discontinuous: each of the 8 cells that share a vertex have their own dof at the same location.

+While not pictured, the so-called "split element order" options such as :math:`\mathbb{W}_3` with linear order in the horizontal and constant order in the vertical are also supported.
+This specific example would look like a square of 4 dofs in the horizontal plane through the middle of the cell, giving 4 dofs in total per cell.
+Similarly, we could have constant order in the horizontal and linear order in the vertical, which would give 2 dofs on a vertical line through the middle of the cell.

 A brief description of dof-locations for lowest order versions of all supported function space types is given in the following table: